andrewchen30/csv-templator/README.md

 ## Concept

-- The whole template config by a markdown table, we manually write the template or copy from a table in Notion.
+- The whole template is config by a markdown table, we manually write the template or copy from a table in Notion.
-- We can two types in the table `Data Cell` and `Logic Cell`.
+- We can see two types in the table `Data Cell` and `Logic Cell`.
 Data Cell is the cell we you render the CSV output.
 The Logic Cell always start and end with a `%`, we depends on logic cell to arrange data.

 Here is an example we used in the previous demo: